Someday, not so far in the future, the commercial director of a steel company will present to their customers

 measures realized with clear and defined technique complying with standard protocol like the GRI (

 Global Reporting Initiative).
 These indeed allow to examine the time series, ease the comparison between different business system and similar production and enable the review and validation by an independent institution.
-Facing this challenge to rethink the productive chain in terms of circular economy, the

 steel industry is in a favorable position: indeed, it has always been characterized by a